space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 Bringing the classic acts of vandalism (and sometimes even art) to SS14!
 Now with a proper UI and pixel-based placement.

 {{< imgw "/images/post/pr_24/yiffinhell" >}}
+{{< imgw "/images/post/pr_24/crayon" >}}

-### Arcade Machines
+### Space-Villain-Game
 *Contributed by PaulRitter*

-Added some arcade games:

-#### Space-Villain-Game
 A simple game to kill time in the bar.

-#### Nanotrasen Block Game™

-{{< imgw "/images/post/pr_24/nbg" >}}
+{{< imgw "/images/post/pr_24/svarcade" >}}

+### Nanotrasen Block Game™
+*Contributed by PaulRitter*

+<video src="/video/pr_24/blockgame.mp4" autoplay muted loop playsinline></video>

 Nanotrasen Block Game™ is a wacky new game for employees to play during their break.
 There are separate leaderboards for the current round and all-time\*.
 Challenge your compatriots and become the best NBG player in the star system.

 \*Persistent highscores are not currently guaranteed to persist due to potential database changes.

+### More Furniture
+*Contributed by SweptWasTaken*

+{{< imgw "/images/post/pr_24/furniture" >}}

 ## Tiny things

-- Closed soda cans spill if you throw them around too much. *Contributed by DrSmugleaf*
+- Closed soda cans spill if you throw them around too much. *DrSmugleaf*
-- Cursed lockers that teleport you to other lockers on the station. *Contributed by Zumorica*
+- Cursed lockers that teleport you to other lockers on the station. *Zumorica*
-- Examine window feedback for a construction's next step and for when things are powered. *Contributed by Kmc2000 and exp111*
+- Examine window feedback for a construction's next step and for when things are powered. *Kmc2000 and exp111*
-- Slipping moves you forward some tiles now. *Contributed by DrSmugleaf*
+- Slipping moves you forward some tiles now. *DrSmugleaf*
-- AI mobs now have simple visual health states like critical and dead. *Contributed by metalgearsloth*
+- AI mobs now have simple visual health states like critical and dead. *metalgearsloth*
-- Item status for all weapons. *Contributed by exp111*
+- Item status for all weapons. *exp111*
-- SSS gamemode improvements, like a HUD button that displays your role and allies, all airlock access... *Contributed by DrSmugleaf, Visne and more?*
+- SSS gamemode improvements, like a HUD button that displays your role and allies, all airlock access... *DrSmugleaf, Visne and more?*
-- You can weld doors now. *Contributed by metalgearsloth*
+- You can weld doors now. *metalgearsloth*
-- Memory leek. *Contributed by Swept*
+- Memory leek. *Swept*
+- You can now use mouse-click for melee attacks. *Zumorica*
-- The lobby now shows which players are ready. *Contributed by exp111*
+- The lobby now shows which players are ready. *exp111*
-- Inventory slots show if current held item fits. *Contributed by StrawberryMoses*
+- Inventory slots show if current held item fits. *StrawberryMoses*
-- Ported additional Security outfits. *Contributed by StrawberryMoses*
+- Ported additional Security outfits. *StrawberryMoses*
 - More simple mobs.
-Ian, space carp, etc. *Contributed by Swept*
+Ian, space carp, etc. *Swept*
-- Added factions to AI mobs. *Contributed by metalgearsloth*
+- Added factions to AI mobs. *metalgearsloth*
-- Examining a container with reagent(s) in it will now have colored text that has a physical description of the substance. *Contributed by nüke*
+- Examining a container with reagent(s) in it will now have colored text that has a physical description of the substance. *nüke*

 ## Technical details